 Executive Staff

-SHRA’s leadership staff includes the Executive Director’s Cabinet which is comprised of Deputy Executive Director of Administration, Deputy Executive Director of Development, Chief Financial Officer, Director of Housing, Director of Housing Choice Vouchers, Director of Homeless Innovation, Assistant Director of Development Finance, General Counsel, and Public Information Officer.
+SHRA’s leadership staff includes the Executive Director’s Cabinet which is comprised of the Deputy Executive Director of Business Administration, Deputy Executive Director of Development, Deputy Executive Director of Property Management, Director of Finance, General Counsel, Director of Housing Choice Vouchers, Director of Homeless Innovations, Director of Development Finance, Director of Construction Services, Director of Rental Assistance Demonstration, Director of Information Technology, Assistant Director of Development, Assistant Directors of Property Management, and the Public Information Officer.

 La Shelle Dozier, Executive Director

-As Executive Director, Ms. Dozier oversees community development and revitalization strategies in the City and County of Sacramento, as well as the provision of housing for low income residents using a wide variety of programs and financing mechanisms.
-She is responsible for the Agency’s function as the Housing Authority for the City and County of Sacramento which administers federally funded rent assistance programs to provide safe, decent housing that serves more than 14,000 low income families.
-Ms. Dozier is responsible for administering the Agency’s $211.9 million budget for 2020 with a workforce of 246 employees.
+As Executive Director, Ms. Dozier oversees community development and revitalization strategies in the City and County of Sacramento, as well as the provision of housing for low-income residents using a wide variety of programs and financing mechanisms.
+She is responsible for the Agency’s function as the Housing Authority for the City and County of Sacramento, which administers federally funded rental assistance programs to provide safe, decent housing that serves more than 50,000 low-income individuals.
+Ms. Dozier is responsible for administering the Agency’s over $300 million budget with a workforce of over 300 employees.

 James Shields joined SHRA in 2002 and serves as Deputy Executive Director.